minetest/contentdb/app/flatpages/policy_and_guidance.md

 If you submit a package where you don't have the right to the name you will be asked to change the name of the package, or your package won't be accepted.

+We reserve the right to issue exceptions for this where we feel necessary, however this will be done rarely and usually only for packages created before CDB was created.

 ### 3.2 Mod Forks and Reimplementations